 Children are regularly observed and assessed by the key person and all staff members to monitor individual needs, progression and development.
 This informs our planning and curriculum provision the stage at which each child is at.
 Once a child has been accepted we hold an open session where concerns can be raised.
 Should a child require additional support the key person will discuss with the Senco/Inco and a meeting with parents will follow.

 Parents/carers can raise their concerns with their child’s key person and a meeting will follow with the Senco/Inco to discuss further measures.
-Support may then be requested from targeting setting support, our point of contact to support children with additional support needs within West Sussex.
+Support may then be requested from Target Setting Support, our point of contact to support children with additional support needs within West Sussex.
 Parents/Carers are also signposted to our local Children’s Family Centre who can offer extra support to families regarding speech and language, form filling etc.

 The key person will oversee and plan the educational programme of a child and will work closely with parents/carers, Senco/Inco, outside agencies etc. Their role will be to stage the child and put provisions into place to progress the child within the Early Years Foundation Stage (EYFS).
 Each child is appointed a key person and they will liaise with the parents/carers keeping them informed and updated and are responsible for individualised programmes.
 Children are supported through one to one, small group teaching and monitoring their progress.

-Each child has a Learning Journal which is an observational based assessment.
-Within the Learning Journal children have an ‘Individual Progress Review’ which monitors individual progress within the EYFS.
+Each child has an online Learning Journal which is an observational based assessment.
+Within the learning journal children have an ‘Individual Progress Review’ which monitors individual progress within the EYFS.
 Next steps are planned for with parents/carers to meet individual children’s needs from their interests to work towards their child’s next steps.

 Parent/carers are encouraged to discuss with their key person any concerns or issues they may have regarding their child at the beginning or end of a session or can arrange an appointment where necessary.
 By sharing the learning journal and next steps with parents/carers progress is monitored and discussed.
 A home/setting book will be implemented where required to support home/setting learning.
 Next Steps are planned each term and shared with parents/carers and ideas given for home support/learning.